 3.4.
-Pure electric, pure ICE, hybrid electric, fuel cell and alternatively-fuelled vehicles
+Types of vehicles

 3.4.1.
 "Flex fuel vehicle" means a vehicle with one fuel storage system that can run on different mixtures of two or more fuels.

 3.4.2.
 "Mono-fuel vehicle" means a vehicle that is designed to run primarily on one type of fuel.